-|Objectives||1. to develop skills in reducing most efficiently a wide range of survey observations into spatial information
+1. To develop skills in reducing most efficiently a wide range of survey observations into spatial information

-2. to be able to reduce some survey observations by commonly used procedures
+2. To be able to reduce some survey observations by commonly used procedures

-3. to be able to use CAD software of value to survey industry
+3. To be able to use CAD software of value to survey industry

 Part 1: Computations required for the reduction and analysis of field surveys, including three dimensional spatial co-ordinate systems; three dimensional co-ordinate transformations; spherical trigonometry; traverse reduction methods; and cadastral survey and subdivision computations.

 Part 2: Computer-aided drafting (CAD) for survey and geographic information: generic principles, practice using examples of available software.

 Content covered in courses MATH1110, MATH1120.

-Face to Face On Campus 3 hour(s) per Week for 11 weeks
+Face to Face On Campus 3 hour(s) per Week for 11 Weeks